MehdiSv/BehavioralCloning/README.md

 Network architecture:

-I buildt a small network with 6 CNNs.
+I buildt a small network with 6 CNNs, comprised of 32, 64 and 128 filters of size 3X3.
 I put a maxpool after every 2 CNNs and one dropout after the first 4 ones.
 I wanted to avoid overfitting the model.
-I then added 4 FC layers.
-I also put two dropouts here.
+These convolution layers were followed by 3 fully connected layers.
+I also added two dropouts there.
+All the convolution blocks and the FC layers had exponential relu (ELU) as activation function.
+This in my opinion would help generate smoother angles.
+I trained the model using the keras generator with batch size of 256 for 6 epochs.
+In each epoch, I generated ~35000 images randomly.
+This was done to help the model generalize and not overfit.